All Episodes

 Well, you know, his heart just gave out.

-Is something that I just don't understand.
+But how is Walmart to blame is something that I just don't understand.

 Walmart is to blame because the guy got high on meth?

-I mean, was it cheap meth at a high quality at a lower price?
+I mean, was it cheap meth at a high quality, at a lower price?

 I mean, something that I could relate to here?